microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

 In this part of the snippet, the next step in the same job is now using the `flag` that was set in the previous step.
 This allows the user to:

-1. Reuse the flag instead of repeatedly accessing the Github Context
+1. Reuse the flag instead of repeatedly accessing the GitHub Context
 2. Set the flag using multiple conditions, instead of just one.
 For example, a different step might ALSO set the flag to `true` or `false` for different reasons.
 3. Change the variable in exactly one place instead of having to change it in multiple places